 Bohemian Switzerland, part 4-day 3 – Bastei Bridge, Saxon Switzerland

-For most of you the trip would start in Hrensko.
-Because the only bridge is within 10 kilometers, you should hop on a ferry boat right here in Hrensko and transport yourself on a German ground on the other side of Elbe River.
+For most of you, the trip would start in Hrensko.
+Because the only bridge is within 10 kilometers, you should hop on a ferry boat right here in Hrensko and transport yourself on German ground on the other side of the Elbe River.
 The next step is to buy a train ticket to Kurort Rathen and jump on a train.
 Unfortunately, the train goes only approximately once per hour, so if you miss one, you’ll be forced to wait for another one.
 Guess what… Bastei Bridge is on the other side of the river, so you need to hop on a ferry boat again.
-Those few simple steps will take you to a lovely little touristic city full of hikers, back-packers and seniors.
+Those few simple steps will take you to a lovely little touristic city full of hikers, backpackers, and surprisingly…seniors.
 The city made a great impression on me- it’s clean and beautifully groomed, brimful with maps and other hints for tourists.
-It’s more than 20 kilometers from Hrensko, so quite a distance to go on foot, but if you choose to go by car-the way is really simple, you just need to park in Rathen and ferry on the other side to get to Bastei.
+It’s more than 20 kilometers from Hrensko, so quite a distance to go on foot, but if you choose to go by the car-the way is really simple, you just need to park in Rathen and ferry on the other side to get to Bastei.

-The hard way
+The hard way TO THE TOP